ToluEgunjobi/Tolu/README.md

 The aim of this project is to attract ussers to apply to go and stay a couple weeks in a different environment.

 ## Constraints
+A constraints is the time we have to complete the project.

 ## Benifits
+A benefit is the planning and gathering the requirements that we need to include at the bbegining of the project.

 ## Nature of interactivity